Girls’ economic empowerment

 How does gender affect work and pay?

 In developing countries, girls’ jobs are often vulnerable, informal and unprotected.
 Girls are more likely to be paid lower wages – if they are paid at all – and be the first to lose their jobs.
-At current rates, the World Economic Forum estimates that it will take over a century to close the gender pay gap.
+Globally, women receive 20% less remuneration than men for the same work, and frequently endure poorer working conditions than their male counterparts.

 Empowering the world’s girls